American Investment Council: Studies and reports

 The AIC releases quarterly and annual reports that highlight fundraising and investment trends, measure PE performance, and analyze top states and districts for investments.
 These reports share the impact that private equity has across the country.

 Top States and Districts Report

 In 2011, the AIC released its first Top States and Districts report, a ranking of the top 20 states and Congressional districts receiving the most private equity investment and that have the most private equity-backed companies.
 The report features an interactive map on the AIC's website that allows visitors to find out information about private equity investment in every state, including data about pension funds.
-Thomson Reuters and propriety data collected by the AIC provide data for the report.
+Thomson Reuters and proprietary data collected by the AIC provide data for the report.

 Other reports

 In early 2007 the private equity industry was criticized by the Service Employees International Union (SEIU), which argued that the industry put employees at risk of job loss and had a negative impact on job creation.
 In response to this criticism, the AIC commissioned a number of studies and reports.
 In September 2007, an AIC report detailed three case studies of private equity owned companies that became more competitive and increased employment following their buyout.
 The following January, a study for the Council by Robert J. Shapiro and economist Nam Pham found that 76% of companies owned by eight private equity firms reported an increase in jobs.
 The study observed "significantly greater job gains" in private equity transactions compared with the overall market.
 In 2010 an AIC report found that portfolio companies outperform publicly owned companies by 7% over three years and 11% over five years, countering claims that private equity has a negative impact operational improvement.

 Other reports commissioned by the Council include a plan to improve the U.S. economy, produced by economists Martin Neil Baily and Matthew Slaughter, and a report estimating the total employment by private equity owned companies to be 11 million people.
 Pensions & Investments magazine stated that this was the first time that employment by the industry had been quantified.